-It’s true, good equipment doesn’t come cheap so new golfers tend to settle for old equipment which is often at the detriment of good scoring.
+It’s true, good equipment doesn’t come cheap so new golfers tend to settle for old golf club equipment which is often at the detriment of good scoring.

-If you are serious about improving your game and moving from beginner status then eventually should have a good set of golf clubs in your golf bag.
+If you are serious about improving your game and moving from beginner status then eventually should have a good set of golf gear.

 Tip #5: Maintain your focus